tilde-lab/quantum_esperanto/README.rst

   first XML error only.
 When XML recovery is needed, a warning is printed to stderr.

 **whitelist**
-  (list, default: *[]*) the list of parent tag names that are only needed to parsed.
-If empty, then all tags are parsed.
+  (list, default: *None*) the list of parent tag names that are only needed to parsed.
+If None, then all tags are parsed.

 Parsing result
 --------------